CDRT/mk_docs/docs/guides/dm/dm_manage_intune.md

 Values:

+!!! info ""
-?> Enter the dock type (four characters), which can be found on the label on the back of the dock.
+    Enter the dock type (four characters), which can be found on the label on the back of the dock.
 Multiple dock types must be specified as comma separated list.

 ```xml
 <enabled/>